Full disclosure: HydroLight was developed by web book author Curtis Mobley and is a commercial software product of Numerical Optics, Ltd.

 The bottom boundary condition is applied at the deepest depth of interest in the simulation at hand.
 For a remote sensing simulation concerned only with the water-leaving radiance, it is usually suﬃcient to solve the radiative transfer equation only for the upper two optical depths, because almost all light leaving the water surface comes from this near-surface region.
 In this case, the bottom boundary condition can be taken to describe an optically inﬁnitely deep layer of water below two optical depths.
 In a biological study of primary productivity, it might be necessary to solve for the radiance down to ﬁve (or more) optical depths to reach the bottom of the euphotic zone, in which case the bottom boundary condition would be applied at that depth.
 In such cases, HydroLight computes the needed bottom boundary BRDF from the inherent optical properties at the deepest depth of interest.
 The bottom boundary condition also can describe a physical bottom at a given geometric depth.
 In that case, irradiance reﬂectance of the bottom must be speciﬁed (for a Lambertian bottom).
 In general, this reﬂectance is a function of wavelength and depends on the type of bottom—mud, sand, sea grass, etc. The user can also supply a subroutine to deﬁne a non-Lambertian bottom BRDF.

-HydroLight generates ﬁles of archival ”printout,” which are convenient for a quick examination of the results, and larger ﬁles of digital data.
-The digital ﬁles are designed for spreadsheet analysis of selected results and for graphical or numerical analysis of all output, including the full radiance distribution.
-The default printout gives a moderate amount of information to document the input to the run and to show selected results of interest to most oceanographers (such as various irradiances, reﬂectances, mean cosines, K-functions, and zenith and nadir radiances).
+HydroLight generates ﬁles of archival “printout,” which are convenient for a quick examination of the results, and larger ﬁles of digital data.
+The digital ﬁles include Excel spreadsheets and ﬁles of data (including the full radiance distribution) formatted for input into graphics packages such as IDL.
+(The software package contains example routines that use IDL to read and plot HydroLight output.
+Those routines created many of the HydroLight-computed ﬁgures in the web book pages.).
+The default printout gives a moderate amount of information to document the input to the run and to show selected results of interest to most oceanographers (such as various irradiances, reﬂectances, mean cosines, K-functions, and radiances in selected directions).
 This output is easily tailored to the user’s requirements.
 A ﬁle of digital data contains the complete input and output for the run, including the full radiance distribution.
 This ﬁle is generally used as input to plotting routines that give graphical output of various quantities as functions of depth, direction, or wavelength.
-Macros are provided to convert selected digital output ﬁles into spreadsheets.
-All input and output ﬁles are in ASCII format to enable easy transfer between diﬀerent computer systems.
+All input and output ﬁles are in ASCII (text ﬁle) format to enable easy transfer between diﬀerent computer systems.